Controlling the flexibility of non-Gaussian processes through shrinkage priors: Non-Gaussian moving averages

 \section{Non-Gaussian moving averages}

-Section \ref{sect:framework} presented several stochastic processes that can be expressed through $\mathcal{D}X(t) =dL(t)$.
-If $X(t)$ is a stationary process, there is an alternative representation of the previous equation given by a process convolution:
+Subsection 4.2 of the main paper presented several continuous stationary stochastic processes that can be expressed through the SDE $\mathcal{D}X(t) = \sigma dL(t), t \in \mathbb{R}$, and here we characterize the marginal distributions of the process $X(t)$.
+An alternative representation of the model is given by a process convolution:

-where $G(t,u)=G(t-u)$ is the Green function of the operator $\mathcal{D}$ and $L(t)$ is the background driving Lévy process constructed so that $L(1)$ follows either a NIG or GAL distribution.
-The Lévy process can be extended to the whole real line by taking two independent copies of it and mirroring one of them at the origin.
+where $G(t,u)=G(t-u)$ is the Green function of the operator $\mathcal{D}$ and $L(t)$ is the background driving Lévy process constructed so that $L(1)$ follows either a standardized NIG or GAL distribution.
+The Lévy process is extended to the whole real line by taking two independent copies of it and mirroring one of them at the origin.
 This extended process can be used to define eq. $\eqref{eq:convL}$, and so $X(t)$ can be seen as a convolution of $G$ with the increments of the process $L(t)$.
 The Green function of the Ornstein-Uhlenbeck process is $G(t) = \Theta(t)e^{-\kappa t}$, where $\Theta(t)$ is the Heaviside step function, and the Green function of the Matérn model in dimension $d$, with smoothness parameter $\alpha$, and spatial range parameter $\kappa$ is

-Processes $X(t)$ defined via eq. \eqref{eq:convL} are also referred to as non-Gaussian moving averages, and according to Proposition 1 of \citep{aaberg2011class} (where different parameterization is used), the CF of the marginals of $X(t)$ when $L(t)$ is a GAL process is
+Processes $X(t)$ defined via eq. \eqref{eq:convL} are also referred to as non-Gaussian moving averages, and according to Proposition 1 of \cite{aaberg2011class} (where a different parameterization is used), the CF of the marginals of $X(t)$ when $L(t)$ is a GAL process is

 The previous expression is similar to eq. \eqref{eq:CFmarginalGAL}, where for the continuous case, one deals with the Green function $G(t)$ instead of the matrix $\mathbf{D}^{-1}$.
-The expressions for the marginal moments are also similar to those in Appendix \ref{app:prop}, where for instance $\sum_j h_j D_{ij}^{-2}$ should be replaced with $\int G(x)^2 dx$.
+The expressions for the marginal moments are also similar to those in Appendix \ref{app:prop}, where $\sum_j h_j D_{ij}^{-2}$ should be replaced with $\int G(x)^2 dx$, $\sum_j h_j D_{ij}^{-3}$ should be replaced with $\int G(x)^3 dx$ and so on.
 When the background driving Lévy process is a NIG process, the marginal CFs can be shown to be

-which follows from Proposition 2.1 of \citep{Barndorffsuper}.
+which follows from Proposition 2.1 of \cite{Barndorffsuper}.

 Table \ref{tab:cfs} shows the CFs and moments of the marginal distributions of several models.
 The marginal CF for stationary and isotropic random fields defined via the SPDE $\mathcal{D}X(\mathbf{s})=\mathcal{{L}}(\mathbf{s}), \mathbf{s} \in \mathbb{R}^d$ driven by GAL white noise is